Purchasing Hockey Skates

 Tour | + | Approx. same size as shoe size |

-Try on the skates with the socks you plan to use while skating.
+Ensure you try the skates on with the same socks you intend to wear while skating.

-Try on multiple skate models to compare fit and quality.
+Test multiple models to assess fit and quality.

-- Loosen the laces enough for your foot to easily slip into the boot.
-Press your toes as far forward as possible.
-The size fits you when you can just put a finger behind the heel in the boot.
+- Loosen the laces sufficiently to easily slip your foot into the boot.
+Push your toes as far forward as possible.
+The size is correct when there is just enough room to insert a finger behind the heel inside the boot.

-- Put on both skates.
-Lace the skate firmly, but not too tightly.
-Stand up and walk around to feel how the skate fits.
-There should not be any painful pressure points.
+- Wear both skates.
+Lace them securely but not too tightly.
+Stand up and walk to assess comfort.
+There should be no painful pressure points.

-- Ensure there is space for the center of the foot and the toes, and there are no painful pressure points.
+- Verify there is adequate space for the midfoot and toes, and again, no painful pressure points should exist.

 - Bend your knees.
-The skate should be flexible and allow you to bend your knees to maintain a good hockey position.
+The skates should allow flexibility for bending, enabling you to maintain an optimal hockey stance.

-- Apply sideways pressure in the skate.
-The skate should be stiff and provide a lot of support for comfortable and powerful skating.
+- Apply lateral pressure in the skate.
+The skate should remain rigid, providing substantial support to ensure comfortable and powerful skating.